Babysitter caught on camera torturing, strangling infant

 The parents only discovered the torture when the child’s condition worsened, and they reviewed the CCTV footage, which revealed the shocking abuse.

-The babysitter fled the scene once realised that she had been caught, and to make matters worse, she also stole gold jewellery and cash from the house.
+Upon realising having been caught, the babysitter fled the scene, stealing gold jewellery and cash from the house.

 Shumali Chhauni Police have registered an FIR against the accused and launched a search for her.